Hans von Ohain: Unaware of Whittle?

-It has long been claimed that Ohain was unaware of Whittle's work.
-While in a very strict sense this may be true - (in that he was unaware of Whittle's experiments at Lutterworth where the RAF engineer ran the world's first jet engine on the 12th of April 1937), nevertheless Ohain had thoroughly studied Whittle's various patents for gas turbine engines, as is normal professional practice for any academic working in a similar field, prior to filing his own patent which was registered in 1935, some five years after Whittle's.
+It has often been claimed that Ohain was unaware of Whittle's work.
+While in a very strict sense this may be true (in that he was unaware of Whittle's experiments at Lutterworth where the RAF engineer ran the world's first jet engine on the 12th of April 1937), nevertheless Ohain had been given a copy of Whittle's patents by his lawyer, while his own patent application being prepared and before he had begun construction of an engine.

 In his biography, Ohain frankly critiqued Whittle's design:

 "When I saw Whittle's patent I was almost convinced that it had something to do with boundary layer suction combinations.
 It had a two-flow, dual entrance flow radial flow compressor that looked monstrous from an engine point of view.
 Its flow reversal looked to us to be an undesirable thing, but it turned out that it wasn't so bad after although it gave some minor instability problems ...
 Our patent claims had to be narrowed in comparison to Whittle's because Whittle showed certain things."
 He then somewhat understandably justified their knowledge of Whittle's work by saying: "We felt that it looked like a patent of an idea ...
 We thought that it was not seriously being worked on."